Conspiracy X: Bodyguard of Lies

+Prior to the release of the Bodyguard of Lies supplements, a short-lived series of newsletters using the same moniker was also published by Eden Studios.

 GURPS Edition

-Another version was published in 2002 using the GURPS rules-set.
+A GURPS edition of the Conspiracy X rules-set version was published in 2002.
 This was the second Powered by GURPS licensed game to be produced outside of Steve Jackson Games.
 In addition to GURPS rules it provided conversion guidelines for players of the first Conspiracy X. The GURPS variant is part of the "Classic" Edition line and features the same cover art.

 Second Edition (Conspiracy X 2.0)

-Conspiracy X 2.0 was published in 2006 (features the Unisystem rules) and was nominated for an ENnie Award Best RPG for 2007.
+Conspiracy X 2.0 was published in 2006 (features the Unisystem rules) and updated the setting to the early 2000s.
+This edition was nominated for an ENnie Award Best RPG for 2007.
 This edition presented conversion guidelines for players of the 1st Edition of the game (although no GURPS conversions are provided).

+Supplements

-Since the release of Conspiracy X 2.0, the following supplements have also been produced:
+After the release of Conspiracy X 2.0, a series of supplements collecting and updating content from early 1st Edition books were funded via Kickstarter: